Akaneyana/PyGame/frontend/games/reactionTimeGame/README.md

 ## Controls
 - Mouse Click: Primary interaction

-## Tips
-- Stay focused on the screen
-- Don't try to predict the timing
-- Take breaks between attempts for best results

 ## Score System
 - Times are measured in milliseconds (ms)
 - Lower scores are better